h8d13/HayDay/README.md

 # HayDay Farm
 HayDay Bot Python

-I've create this for two reasons:
-⚠ The two other packages on GitHub for HayDay are viruses (bad ones at that).
+⚠ The two (or more) other packages on GitHub for HayDay are viruses (bad ones at that).
 Please reset your computer if you've ran these programs at all.
 I have reported it to github...
-There might be a lot more of them.
+There might be a lot more of them. ⚠
-⚠

 It's a game that preys on your patience, so it's fun to automate.